asier-izquierdo/craftceres/README.md

 ### Limitations

-- The updater doesn't currently support restarting the server with the previous functional build of PaperMC if the execution fails with esit code 4.
+- The updater doesn't currently support restarting the server with the previous functional build of PaperMC if the execution fails with exit code 4.
-- The updater doesn't currently delete or archive previous buiilds of PaperMC.
+- The updater doesn't currently delete or archive previous builds of PaperMC.